Board of Trustees

 Sandra joined the Board of Trustees in 2011.

-Judith is a Business Director at the Shell Foundation, a charitable foundation established by the Shell group of companies, which focuses on applying ‘enterprise-based solutions’ to global development challenges.
+Judith is a Business Director at a charitable foundation which focuses on applying ‘enterprise-based solutions’ to global development challenges.
 She joined the foundation in January 2009 and has primary responsibility for their sustainable transport programme, which catalyses and implements sustainable mobility solutions in developing country cities across Latin America and Asia.
 Judith also manages a leadership training programme in Africa, supported by the foundation, and a programme developing management effectiveness and business skills in managers of UNESCO world heritage sites.

-Judith came to the Foundation with 18 years experience in the Shell Group working in a number of different fields including technical projects, contract management, commercial and marketing in the Exploration & Production and Gas & Power businesses.
+Judith came to the Foundation with 18 years experience in a large FTSE 100 company working in a number of different fields including technical projects, contract management, commercial and marketing in the Exploration & Production and Gas & Power businesses.
 She has worked in Europe, Africa and North America.

 Judith’s interests include photography, reading and travel, especially if it involves activities such as hiking, biking or diving and sampling the local food and wine.